Pages

 "It's a pity mother didn't drown you as a pup!" - Carol

 Eve Green and Zelda Sear's script, based on the Faith Baldwin novel "Beauty", is positively sparkling with wit.
 Una Merkel is given the best wisecracks, Alice Brady the most humorous lines, and Madge Evans has some of the sauciest remarks in the script.
-The direction, by Richard Boleslavsky ( Theodora Goes Wild ), is fast-paced and the cinematography is lovely.
+The direction, by Richard Boleslavsky (Theodora Goes Wild), is fast-paced and the cinematography is lovely.
 James Wong Howe used some clever angle shots and an abundance of soft-focus lenses.
 Madge Evans' close-ups are particularly beautiful.

 Evans was one of the most irresistible actresses to ever come out of Hollywood.
 She was also one of only a handful of child stars to have made a successful transition into being a leading lady of the screen.
 Her pre-code films were her best and Beauty for Sale ranks as one of her most popular films.

 In 1933, Evans and Merkel were the most in-demand players on MGM's roster with Evans making 16 films between 1933 and 34.
-She was often teamed with Robert Montgomery but Madge seems more enthralled by Otto Kruger than she ever was with Mr. Montgomery.
+She was often teamed with Robert Montgomery but Madge seems more enthralled by Otto Kruger than she ever was by Mr. Montgomery.
 They have wonderful on-screen chemistry together which is especially evident in one scene early in their relationship.
 Letty comes out of a restaurant during a thunderstorm and runs under a stoop only to bump into Sherwood.
 "There are only two things I am afraid of," she tells him, "thunderstorms and caterpillars!"
 Then a clap of thunder sends her flying into his arms.

 Beauty for Sale is available on Warner Archive's DVD and is shown periodically on television.
 If this film catches your fancy then be sure to check out Danny Reid's fabulous review at Pre-Code.com.
-He has loads of screenshots to enjoy, plus some neat gifs ( some of which we stole above ).
+He has loads of screenshots to enjoy, plus some neat gifs (some of which we stole above).

 Thursday, March 9, 2023